Find what you are looking for

 4. Perspective compression effect; makes elements look nearer to each other.

 The longer the lens focal length, the stronger their ability to “pull-in” and fill the frame with faraway subjects.
 (Read more about this in: Lens FAQ #7: What is the difference between a 200mm and 300mm telephoto lens?)
-As telephoto lenses also have a shallow depth-of-field and therefore can produce images with a narrow in-focus area, they are a good choice for capturing images with the background bokeh effect.
+As telephoto lenses also have a shallow depth-of-field, they are a good choice for capturing images with the background bokeh effect.

 Yet another defining characteristic of telephoto lenses is their narrow angle-of-view.
 This makes it possible to exclude unwanted background elements from the image for a neater composition.
 Telephoto lenses are also good at making the distances between faraway and nearby elements look shorter.
 This is called the compression effect, and you can use it to reduce the sense of perspective in an image.